k4cg/nichtparasoup/python-package/docs/web-api/status/blacklist.md

 information about the blacklist.

-each crawled non-generic image is added into the blacklist right away to sircumvent duplications. this means the blacklist is constantly growing.
+each crawled non-generic image is added into the blacklist right away to circumvent duplications. this means the blacklist is constantly growing.
 when the web-api's `/reset` is triggered successfully, the blacklist gets flushed.